wp-plugins/dofollow-case-by-case/readme.txt

 == Description ==

-This WordPress plugin gives you the possibility to remove the "nofollow" attribute from your wordpress blog's comments: from the author's links and/or from the comments text links.
+**This WordPress plugin gives you the possibility to remove the "nofollow" attribute from your wordpress blog's comments**: from the author's links and/or from the comments text links.
 This can be done either case by case (editing each comment) or through a white-list of commenters emails, whose comments will allways be dofollow.

 It also adds a checkbox in the insert link popup box for including rel="nofollow" in links as you create them, so that you can significantly increase the control of the rel="nofollow" tag on every link on your blog.
 It is designed to give you fine-grained control of linking for SEO purposes.